Horse Stall Mat Styles and Sizes - Why Do They Matter?

 If you are looking for 2-foot by 2-foot interlocking mats, we have many options for you to select.
 For example, the 2x2 Ft x 3/4 Inch Interlocking Black Punter Top is a versatile choice that goes well with horse stalls of many different use, and thanks to the interlocking edge, it will come together with no seams yet fit into many different stall shapes and sizes.

-The terra cotta (and other colors) finish looks great outdoors, giving the mats a brick-like color while delivering the performance you need for prized animals.
+The green (and other colors) finish looks great outdoors, giving the mats a nice color while delivering the performance you need for prized animals.
 For outdoor areas surrounding your barn, these pavers provide a firm grip and reliable comfort for your horses.

 Long-Lasting Mats for Your Horse Barn